NSW DBP Applicability Checker

 This page provides early guidance only.
 It is not legal advice, certification advice or a substitute for project-specific consultant, authority or compliance review.
-If you need a project-specific assessment, move to Contact SCE.

 What This NSW DBP Applicability Checker Looks At

-- Whether the building is likely class 2, class 3, class 9c or mixed-use with one of those parts
+- Whether the building is likely Class 2, Class 3, Class 9c or mixed-use with one of those parts

 - Whether the work is new building work, alteration, addition, repair, renovation or remedial work